nasa/cumulus/docs/deployment/README.md

     - username: <user2>
 ```

-**IMPORTANT NOTE** - This `prefix` value **must match** the value of the resource prefix for the IAM stack.
+**IMPORTANT NOTE - This `prefix` value must match the value of the resource prefix for the IAM stack**.
 By default, this means that it should match the value of the [`prefix` set for the IAM stack above](#configure-and-deploy-the-iam-stack).
 However, if you changed the value of the `ResourcePrefix` param in your IAM stack `config.yml`, you would use that value instead.

 ### Configure EarthData application